 The GYN Oncology Survivorship Clinic is located in Whitney Hendrickson Building on the third floor.

-For more information, call the front desk of the Whitney Hendrickson Building at 859-257-4488 and ask to be connected to the GYN Oncology Clinic.
+For more information, view our cancer survivorship overview online (332 KB).
+If you would like to speak with the GYN Oncology Clinic, call the front desk of the Whitney Hendrickson Building at 859-257-4488 and ask to be connected.